domRiddle/ASF/Configuration.md

 ![Example](https://i.imgur.com/xWF6NHd.png)

-Now hit `Download` button and if you did everything properly a new `BotName.json` file will be downloaded.
+Now hit `Download` button and if you did everything properly a new `BotName.json` file will be downloaded, where `BotName` will be the value you put in the name field above.
 Locate that file and put it into `config` directory (inside ASF directory).
 I named my bot `Main`, so the file that was downloaded is named `Main.json`.

 ![Example](http://i.imgur.com/4lgBuLa.png)